Skip to main content

 A run-list defines all of the information necessary for Chef to configure a node into the desired state.
 A run-list is:

-• An ordered list of roles and/or recipes that are run in the exact order defined in the run-list; if a recipe appears more than once in the run-list, Chef Infra Client will not run it twice
+• An ordered list of roles and/or recipes that are run in the exact order defined in the run-list; if a recipe appears more than once in the run-list, Chef Infra Client won’t run it twice

 • Stored as part of the node object on the Chef server